Fredoo404/salt/README.md

 Of course you need to change the pillar for have a correct parameter install.

-You can change this pillar in defaults.yaml file.
+You can change this pillar in pillar directory.